LucasVarela42/PontosTuristicos/README.md

 # PontosTuristicos
-An API of tourism using Django Rest Framework
+A tourism API using Django Rest Framework